-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocations of sufficient resources e.g. staff, equipment, Budget,) for On-going alien and vegetation management Degradation and replacement of indigenous ecosystem characteristics i.e. indigenous flora and fauna. construction which lack indigenous vegetation or possess vegetation of poor quality should be rehabilitated Annual audits of operations vs EMP to identify those requirements that are not being met.
-Responsibility: ECO Adequate annual Budgets approved.
-On-going employment of ECO and maintenance staff No remedial actions required, only ongoing alien vegetation clearing and monitoring as indicated.
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocations of sufficient resources e.g. staff, equipment, Budget,) for On-going alien and vegetation management Degradation and replacement of indigenous ecosystem characteristics i.e. indigenous flora and fauna.
+All areas disturbed during construction which lack indigenous vegetation or possess vegetation of poor quality should be rehabilitated with locally occurring indigenous species, and kept clear of alien vegetation.
+Open spaces should also be maintained and activities which may cause erosion and other degradation should be prevented so that the space will become of value to the residents.
+Natural vegetation should be allowed to naturally rehabilitate in the open space areas.
+Implement an ongoing alien vegetation clearing and monitoring programme within adjacent remaining indigenous vegetation areas.
+Progress of the alien vegetation monitoring and clearing programme must be monitored by the appointed ECO.
+In terms of the Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) ("CARA") landowners must prevent the spread of alien invasive plants on the property.
+In terms of the Alien and Invasive Species Regulations, NEMBA 2014, specific alien Annual audits of operations vs EMP to identify those requirements that are not being met.
+Responsibility: Municipality Adequate annual Budgets approved.
+On-going employment of maintenance staff No remedial actions required, only ongoing alien vegetation clearing and monitoring as indicated.

-into the landagene plan for the
+plant species (e.g. Acacia

+cyclops) are either prohibited

+or listed as requiring a permit;

+aside from restricted activities

+concerning, inter alia, their

+spread, and should be

+removed.

+6. As much indigenous terrestrial

+vegetation should be included

 into the landscape plan for the

 open space areas.
 Indigenous

 vegetation will reduce the

 irrigation requirements as well

 as fertilizers.

-6. Care must be taken when
+7. Care must be taken when

 using herbicides and

 pesticides in gardens and

 open space areas, especially

 during the rainy season when

 storm water runoff is high.

 These chemicals must be

 used in accordance with the

 prescribed quantities to

 prevent contamination of the

 storm water system.

+8. Ongoing protection and

+maintenance of the southern

+stormwater channel to ensure

+hydrological functioning is

+maintained.